rbrn1999/MLOps/README.md

 ### Tips
 * make sure to create `metric_logs` folder to store metric logs and avoid error.
 * Make sure to run the webhook server in the background.
-* Using ngrok is an option.
+* Using ngrok is an option for testing.

 ## TODOs
+- [ ] Add `requirements.txt` for python pakages
 - [ ] Replace flask server with Jenkins
-- [ ] Add `requirements.txt` for python pakages